 Pilgrim leaders wanted to quell the rebellion before it took hold.
 After all, establishing a New World colony would be difficult enough without dissent in the ranks.
 The Pilgrims knew they needed as many productive, law-abiding souls as possible to make the colony successful.

-With that in mind, they set out to create a temporary set of laws for ruling themselves as per majority agreement.
+With that in mind, they set out to create a temporary set of laws for ruling themselves as per the majority agreement.